 Failure to observe the instructions in procedure below properly may result in property damage or personal injury, which may be serious depending on the circumstances.

 Use the following procedure to remove the pinched piping:

-Remove the valve cover and make sure that the stop valves are fully closed.
+1 Make sure that the stop valves are fully closed.